 Deputies assigned to the Civil Judgment Unit act as judgment collectors and seek to satisfy judgments by the seizure of monies through bank levies, wage garnishment, and levies of personal and real property.

 The Civil Judgment Unit is supervised by Sergeant.
 M. Moore and Sergeant.
 C. Muhammad :

 980-314-5980 - office

 704-280-9218 - cell

 704-432-1676 - fax

-The service of civil process is a core function that falls inherently on the elected Sheriff and a primary function of many Sheriff’s Offices nationwide.
+The service of civil processes is a core function that falls inherently on the elected Sheriff and a primary function of many Sheriff’s Offices nationwide.
 MCSO Field Operations Division has thirty-two civil process zones spread throughout Mecklenburg County.
 Field Operations deputies work rotating twelve-hour shifts and serve a variety of civil processes.
-Field Operations personnel while working to serve civil processes also serve criminal warrants, orders for arrest, and enforce traffic laws.
+Field Operations personnel, while working to serve civil processes, also serve criminal warrants, orders for arrest, and enforce traffic laws.